slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

 <!--
+> *'When everything goes to hell, the people who stand by you without flinching -- they are your family.' -- Jim Butcher*

 26. Friendships change.
 Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
 As this happens in reality, let it happen in your precaution. -- Balthasar Gracian

 22. Don’t befriend fools.
 He that does not know a fool when he sees him is one himself: still more he that knows him but will not keep clear of him.